-justment of significant entries which affected financial statement, auditor's scope and adequacy of disclosure of the financial statements as well as reported to the Board of Directors for approval.
+Terminal Public Company Limited which had been reviewed the implementation of the plan and review performance of and audited by the external auditors with unqualified review and opinion given.
+In this regard, the Audit Committee invited the managements and the external auditors every meetings to inquire about the accuracy of the financial statements, appropriate accounting practices, adjustment of significant entries which affected disclosure of the financial statements as well as reported to the Board of Directors for approval.
 The meetings between the Audit Committee and the external auditors were organized without presence of executives in order to independently consult about the material information in preparing the financial statements.
-The Audit Committee therefore assured that the aforementioned financial statements are correct, the preparation of financial statements was in accordance with regulations and law and Generally Accepted Accounting Principles, and the financial statements were submitted on time.
-In addition, information was disclosed sufficiently and correctly in accordance with the Financial Reporting Standards for the benefits of shareholders, investors or those who rely on the data in the financial committees"
+The Audit Committee therefore assured that the aforementioned financial statements are correct, the preparation of financial statements was in accordance with regulations and laws and Generally Accepted Accounting Principles, and the financial statements were submitted on time.
+In addition, the information was disclosed sufficiently 5.
+Review of Risk Management The Audit Committee considered and correctly in accordance with the Financial Reporting Standards for the benefits of shareholders, investors or those who rely on the data in the financial statements.

 2. Related Parties Transaction or Potential Conflict Transaction Audit The Audit Committee reviewed the related parties transactions or potential conflict transactions between the Company and affiliated companies pursuant to the notifications of the Securities and Exchange Commission and the Stock Exchange of Thailand.
-It appeared that such related party transactions have been undertaken on a normal course of business, reasonable basis and of the best benefit of the Company, and fair.
+It appeared that such related party transactions have been undertaken on a normal course of business, reasonable basis and of the best benefit of the Company, fair as well as in line with the Company's Related Party Transaction Policy.

-Committee reviewed the internal control systems and supervised the internal audit by considering the reports of the internal audit, gave some consultations and/or suggestions in various matters, as well as followed up the results on the amendments of operation in the significant issues according to the reports of the internal audit in order to improve the internal control to be sufficient and efficient, and also considered to approve 2021 annual internal audit plans, including the budget to support the implementation of the plan and review performance of the plan by emphasizing the scope of the internal audit each process.
+3. Internal Audit Control and Supervision The Audit Committee reviewed the internal control systems and supervised the internal audit by considering the reports of the internal audit, gave some consultations and/or suggestions in various matters, as well as followed up the results on the amendments of operation in the significant issues according to the reports of the internal audit in order to improve the internal control to be 1.
+Review the Financial Report The Audit Committee reviewed sufficient and efficient, and also considered to approve 2022 2022 quarterly and annually financial statements of Namyong annual internal audit plans, including the budget to support the plan by emphasizing the scope of the internal audit to cover important risks in each process.
 The Audit Committee was satisfied with the improvement of internal control and therefore had an opinion that the said internal control systems of the Company are efficient.